You want your marketing dollars to generate new leads and engage current customers, but you also need that strategy to be cost-effective.

 And that is four times higher than any other digital marketing channel.

 Even though email seems quaint compared to the sophisticated ways we interact on the internet nowadays, the number of email users around the world is still growing.
-By the end of 2019, the number of email users worldwide will increase to 2.9 billion.
+At the end of 2019, the number of email users worldwide reached 2.9 billion.
 That is over one-third of the planet’s population.

 So, email isn’t going anywhere and here’s why: